godaddy/asherah/samples/csharp/aws/ecs/README.md

 # Encrypt/decrypt sample application on Amazon ECS

-This sample application and tutorial demonstrates the use of Asherah SDK to perform application-level encryption operations in a web API built with ASP.NET Core and launched as a Fargate task on Amazon ECS.
+This sample application and tutorial demonstrates the use of Asherah SDK to perform application-layer encryption operations in a web API built with ASP.NET Core and launched as a Fargate task on Amazon ECS.

 > This example is based on the excellent ECS tutorial found [here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-cli-tutorial-fargate.html)